Collaborative Perception for Connected and Autonomous Driving: Challenges, Possible Solutions and Opportunities

-In addition, we also visualize the BEV prediction results of our proposed method and other methods (No Fusion, V2VNet, and AttFuse) across two scenarios, as shown in Fig. \ref{fig:visualization}.
-We observe that our method can obtain more accurate BEV prediction results compared with other methods.
-The methods of No Fusion and AttFuse show notable deficiencies in accurately identifying both vehicles and road surfaces.
-While V2VNet offers enhanced results, it still sometimes fails to capture certain road segments and produces unclear boundaries.
-Remarkably, as illustrated in Fig. \ref{fig:visualization} (e), our method stands out by effectively and almost flawlessly delineating vehicles, road surfaces, and lanes, including those vehicles that are significantly distant from the ego vehicle.
+In addition, we also visualize the BEV prediction results of our proposed method with No Fusion, as shown in Fig. \ref{fig:visualization}.
+We observe that our method can obtain more accurate BEV prediction results compared with No Fusion.
+No Fusion shows notable deficiencies in accurately identifying vehicles.
+Our method stands out by effectively and almost flawlessly delineating vehicles, road surfaces, and lanes, including those vehicles that are significantly distant from the ego vehicle.
 These observations demonstrate the superior performance of our method.